VisionMise/visionPVP/README.md

 - Day Mode: PVP is only enabled during the day
 - Random Mode: PVP and PVE are toggle randomly
 - Time Mode: Start and Stop PVP or PVE at certain times
+- Event Mode: Starts PVP or PVE mode when and Air Drop Happens for a certain duration

 ---